Finite Difference Schemes for Linear Stochastic Integro-Differential Equations: Introduction

+The articles \cite{La12}, \cite{BaLa12}, \cite{HaMa06}, and \cite{Ha07} do not address the approximation of equations with non-local operators in the drift and noise.
+There is, however, some work in the literature on deterministic non-local differential equations.
 In dimension one, a finite difference scheme for degenerate integro\allowbreak-\allowbreak differential equations (deterministic) has been studied by R. Cont and E. Voltchkova in \cite{CoVo05}.
 The authors in \cite{CoVo05} first approximate the integral operator near the origin with a second derivative operator.
 The resulting PDE is then non-degenerate and has an integral operator of order zero.
-The error of this approximation is obtained by means of the probabilistic representation of the solution of both the original equation and the non-degenerate equation.
+The error of this approximation is studied by means of the probabilistic representation of the solution of both the original equation and the non-degenerate equation.
 In the second step of their approximation, R. Cont and E. Voltchkova consider an implicit-explicit finite difference scheme and obtain pointwise error estimates of order one in space.
-As a consequence of the two-step approximation scheme, there are two separate errors for the approximation
+As a consequence of the two-step approximation scheme, there are two separate errors for the approximation.
+We are able to avoid the two-step approximation in our work, when restricted to the non-degenerate diffusion case.

 In this paper, we consider the non-degenerate stochastic integro-differential equation \eqref{eq:SPIDEintro} with random coefficients and apply the method of finite differences in the time and space variables.
 To the best of our knowledge, this article is the first to use the finite difference method to approximate stochastic integro-differential equations.
-The approximations of the non-local integral operators in the drift and in the noise of \eqref{eq:SPIDEintro} we choose are both natural and relatively easy to implement.
+The approximations of the non-local integral operators in the drift and in the noise of \eqref{eq:SPIDEintro} we choose are natural.
 In particular, we are able to treat the singularity of the integral operators near the origin directly.
 We consider a fully-explicit time-discretization scheme and an implicit-explicit time-discretization scheme, where we treat part of the approximation of the integral operator in the drift explicitly.
+We also provide a numerical verification of our theoretical convergence rates for an equation that has an ``analytic'' solution.

 To obtain error estimates for our approximations, we use the approach in \cite{Yo00}, where the discretized equations are first solved as time-discretized SDEs in Sobolev spaces over $\bR^d$ and an error estimate is obtained in Sobolev norms.
 After obtaining $L^2(\Omega)$ error estimates in Sobolev norms, the Sobolev embedding theorem is used to obtain $L^2(\Omega)$-pointwise error estimates.
 So, in sum, we obtain two types of error estimates: in Sobolev norms and on the grid.
 Naturally, when using the Sobolev embedding to obtain the pointwise estimates, we do not need the equation to be differentiable to obtain pointwise error estimates, only continuous.
 Using the approach of first obtaining estimates in Sobolev spaces, we are also easily able to deduce that the more regularity on the coefficients and data we have, the stronger the error estimates we can obtain (see Corollaries \ref{cor:beforeembeddingthm:explicit} and \ref{cor:beforeembeddingthm:implicit}).